forrest-akin/css-layout/README.md

 ### CSS Sections

 Pages are composed of different sections.
-Each group of elements should be contained inside of another element, typically a <div></div> called a wrapper or a container.
+Each group of elements should be contained inside of another element, typically a div called a wrapper or a container.
 These containers compose the sections of a page.

 - [ ] Break the design into sections.
 Each section should have a container that will hold a sub-group of elements inside it.
+Determine what html elements on index.html are a part of what section.
 - [ ] Create a container element for the main-content.
 - [ ] Add a different background color to each container.
 This helps with positioning elements and knowing their default size.